Neurosurgery Courses and Symposia

 Kranzler Chicago Review Course (CRC) in Neurosurgery

-• Course Description: The Chicago Review Course, founded in 1973, is a nationally recognized program offering a comprehensive review for neurosurgery residents preparing for written boards, early-career neurosurgeons preparing for oral boards, and practicing neurosurgeons seeking to stay current.
-The course honors Dr. Leonard Kranzler’s legacy and is hosted by Dr. Martin D. Herman and the Department of Neurological Surgery at the University of Chicago.
+• Course Description: The Chicago Review Course in Neurosurgery has been recognized as the most thorough review of neurosurgery for residents and practicing physicians for more than forty years.
+Founded in 1973 as the Cook County Graduate Medical Education Neurosurgery Review Course, this course was launched in an effort to provide a comprehensive and intensive review for residents preparing for their written boards, newly-established neurosurgeons preparing for their oral boards, and practicing neurosurgeons who want to ensure their diagnostic and surgical skills are current.
+The course memorializes Dr. Leonard Kranzler's commitment to directing the course and is hosted by Dr. Martin D. Herman and the Department of Neurological Surgery at the University of Chicago.

 • Course Director: Dr. Martin Herman